EdwardSchaefer/Item-Catalog/README.md

 #List of Changes
 ----------------
-	*2/28/17 - Fixed typos and formatting of JSON functions in catalog.py *2/27/17 - Added more files to list of files in README.MD *2/27/17 - Initial Commit
+	*4/12/17 - Changed fbconnect() function to be compatable with latest version of Facebook's Graph API *4/11/17 - Removed superfluous .pyc file and .db file *2/28/17 - Fixed typos and formatting of JSON functions in catalog.py *2/27/17 - Added more files to list of files in README.MD *2/27/17 - Initial Commit